scottie/digitalcoinj/README.md

 Build status: [![Build Status](https://travis-ci.org/bitcoinj/bitcoinj.png?branch=master)](https://travis-ci.org/bitcoinj/bitcoinj)
 Coverage status: [![Coverage Status](https://coveralls.io/repos/bitcoinj/bitcoinj/badge.png?branch=master)](https://coveralls.io/r/bitcoinj/bitcoinj?branch=master)

-### Welcome to bitcoinj
+### Welcome to digitalcoinj

-The bitcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
+The digitalcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies